AWPO: Enhancing Tool-Use of Large Language Models through Adaptive Integration of Reasoning Rewards: Related Work

-Reinforcement learning has become a pivotal approach for aligning and improving LLMs, evolving from foundational PPO to more efficient GRPO paradigms ~\citep{ouyang2022training,schulman2017proximal}.
+\paragraph{Group Relative Policy Optimization for LLMs} RL has become a pivotal approach for aligning and improving LLMs, evolving from foundational PPO to more efficient GRPO paradigms ~\citep{ouyang2022training,schulman2017proximal}.
 GRPO replaces value networks with group-relative baselines for advantage estimation, substantially improving training efficiency and scalability~\citep{shao2024deepseekmath,deepseekai2025deepseekr1incentivizingreasoningcapability}.
 Subsequent advances have introduced variants to address specific limitations: DAPO stabilizes long-chain reasoning via decoupled advantage clipping~\citep{yu2025dapo}, while Dr.GRPO removes normalizing terms that inadvertently reward verbose outputs~\citep{liu2025drgrpo}.
 To tackle credit assignment in long-horizon tasks, methods such as GiGPO and IGPO employ structured grouping mechanisms~\citep{feng2025group,zhao2025inpainting}, and BAPO introduces adaptive clipping for stable off-policy updates~\citep{xi2025bapo}.
-Despite these algorithmic innovations, existing GRPO-style methods overlooked the strategic integration of explicit reasoning rewards—a missed opportunity given the proven role of reasoning in complex reasoning and tool-calling tasks.
-Our work bridges this gap by proposing a principled RL framework that dynamically incorporates reasoning signals into advantage estimation, thereby enhancing both reasoning fidelity and tool-use performance.
+Despite algorithmic progress, GRPO-style methods largely overlook principled integration of reasoning rewards, leaving the benefits of reasoning signals for complex tool use underexploited.
+Our work bridges this gap by dynamically injecting reasoning signals into advantage estimation, improving both reasoning fidelity and tool-use performance.